JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 data.

 1. Right-click the `iosApp/iosApp.xcodeproj` directory and choose **Open In | Xcode**.
-2. In your Xcode project, create a new Swift file with the type **SwiftUI View** and name it `RocketLaunchRow`.
+2. In your Xcode project, select a new Swift file with the type **SwiftUI View** and name it `RocketLaunchRow`.
 3. Update the `RocketLaunchRow.swift` file with the following code:

    ```swift